ElizaBuff/Pewlett-Hackard-Analysis/README.md

 ---
 ## Results
- The following table and chart compare the number retirement-eligible emplooyees to the mentorship-eligible employees by job title.
+ The following table and chart compare the number retirement-eligible employees to the mentorship-eligible employees by job title.

  ![ compare_retire_mentor_titles]( compare_retire_mentor_titles.png)